 Being a manager isn’t easy.
 The technical skills a person relies on early in their career don’t always translate into the core skills needed to lead others.
 If they did, anyone could be promoted and adored by their employees.
 Of course, we know that’s not the case; toxic managers walk among us.
-Usually, a terrible working environment is the direct result of having an ineffective leader.
+Usually, a workspace stress is the direct result of having an ineffective leader.

-Take a look at these four types of toxic managers you may encounter in your career.
+Take a look at these four types of toxic bosses you may encounter in your career.
 We’ve also provided some strategies for dealing with each.

 Working with a micromanager can be frustrating, especially if you’re used to working independently.
 The best way to deal with a micromanager is to work on slowly gaining their trust.
 Give frequent status updates when you’re working on a project and make sure you deliver on your promises consistently.
 Over time, even the worst micromanager can begin to trust a good employee and loosen their vice-like grip.